Ather Energy plans to set up its 2nd manufacturing facility at Hosur, Tamil Nadu | Business

 Ather Energy plans to strengthen its retail operations by expanding to new markets.
 The company plans to expand to around 150 Experience Centers in 100 cities by March 2023.

-It has also invested heavily in the charging infrastructure to provide a holistic experience to the wider community, the company said.
+It has also invested heavily in the charging infrastructure to provide a holistic experience to the rider community, the company said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)